 If you have decent credit, regular banks are likely to provide a mortgage to buy a property.
 Set up an appointment with the lenders in your area and find someone who can offer you solid mortgage terms.

-You’ll need to come up with a solid plan and show it to investors in your area.
+You will need to come up with a solid plan and show it to investors in your area.
 A private investor might go for a simple loan or decide to take an equity stake in your real estate business.

 Build a Team